 You have a full day to explore San Juan, the “Swiss village” of Lake Atitlan.
 You will spend approximately 5 hours on a guided walking tour where you learn about the unique changes that have transformed this Tzutujile Mayan village into a model community.
-Visit art galleries, woman’s weaving cooperatives, a medicinal and curative plant garden operated by the comadronas (midwives), a coffee tour, the school and library, cofradia shrines, and even the mayor’s office.
+Visit art galleries, woman’s weaving cooperatives, a medicinal and curative plant garden operated by the comadronas (midwives), a coffee tour, the school and library, and cofradia shrines.
 You will meet several familiies, visit with them about how their lives have changed through experiential tourism.
-Enjoy lunch with local recipes from this area, or if you prefer enjoy a cheese sampler platter with over 20 cheeses, all from Guatemala.
+Enjoy lunch with local recipes from this area.

 Several famous painters are from San Juan and we visit their galleries to see them at work.
 The village has over 40 public murals depicting important elements of the Mayan culture, the Mayan calendar and counting system.
 Your guide will explain the meaning behind each mural; including the Mayan story of creation, ceremony, base 20 counting system and the development of mathematics and the 5000 year old calendar.
 Women Weavers and Casa Flor Ixcaco includes demonstrations showing how the beautiful fabrics are made; from harvesting the cotton, to spinning it into yarn, dying the yarn, and then creating one of-a-kind fabrics with the back strap loom.
 The Qomaneel Center is a medicinal and curative herb garden operated by the midwives of San Juan.
 You are guided through the garden and given samples of each plant along with a description of its curative powers.
 All natural soaps, teas, and shampoos are made on the premises.
 Learn about the cofradia system and how it helps keep the traditions, both Catholic and Mayan.